Music of Nigeria

-Traditional music
+Traditional instruments

 Hausa

 The people of the North are known for complex percussion instrument music, the one-stringed goje, and a strong praise song vocal tradition.
 Under Muslim influence since the 14th century, Hausa music uses free-rhythmic improvisation and the Pentatonic scale, similar to other Muslim Sahelian tribes throughout West Africa, such as the Bambara, Kanuri, Fulani and Songhai.
 Traditional Hausa music is used to celebrate births, marriages, circumcisions, and other important life events.
 Hausa ceremonial music is well known in the area and is dominated by families of praise singers.
 The Hausa play percussion instruments such as the tambora drum and the talking drum.
 The most impressive of the Hausa state instruments, however, is the elongated state trumpet called Kakaki, which was originally used by the Songhai cavalry and was taken by the rising Hausa states as a symbol of military power.
 Kakaki trumpets can be more than two metres long, and can be easily broken down into three portable parts for easy transportation.